-This fully bilingual (Korean and English) version of the Birds Korea Checklist (Version 2, posted in June 2013) is based on version 3.3 of Gill & Donsker (January 2013) and on Moores & Park (2009).
-It contains all species and subspecies of birds considered by Birds Korea to have been recorded up to and including May 2013 in the Republic of Korea.
-A separate, less comprehensive checklist for the DPRK is also in preparation.
+This fully bilingual (Korean and English) Birds Korea 2014 Checklist (posted in April 2014) is based on Version 4.1 of Gill & Donsker (downloaded in March 2014) and on Moores & Park (2009).
+It contains all species and subspecies of bird considered by Birds Korea to have been recorded up to and including March 2014 in the Republic of Korea, arranged in categories.
+A separate, less comprehensive checklist for the DPRK remains in preparation.

 Using The Checklist